Scroll to Continue

 Where: The Eastern shore of Maui

 Along Maui's rugged eastern coastline is the peaceful town of Hana, considered one of the last unspoiled Hawaiian frontiers.
-The legendary road to Hana is only 52 miles from Kahului, however the drive can take anywhere from two to four hours to complete since it's fraught with narrow one-lane bridges, hairpin turns and incredible island views.
+The legendary road to Hana is only 52 miles from Kahului; however, the drive can take anywhere from two to four hours to complete since it's fraught with narrow one-lane bridges, hairpin turns and incredible island views.

 Historic St. Sophia’s Church marks your arrival into Hana, where the pastures roll right up to the main street.
 The historic Travaasa Hana is a luxurious retreat in this village rooted in Hawaiian tradition.
 Browse the Hasegawa General Store and Hana Ranch Store for unique souvenirs.
 Swim and sunbathe at Hana Beach Park or Hamoa Beach, cited by author James Michener as the most beautiful beach in the Pacific.
-Snorkel at Waianapanapa State Park, a beautiful black sand beach.
-Or visit Hale Piilani, the state’s largest heiau (Hawaiian temple), in Kanahu Gardens, one of five National Tropical Botanical Gardens in Hawaii.
+Sunbathe at Waianapanapa State Park, a beautiful black sand beach.
+Or visit Hale Piilani, the state’s largest heiau (Hawaiian temple), in Kahanu Garden, one of five National Tropical Botanical Gardens in Hawaii.

 Beyond Hana, venture 10 miles south to the outskirts of Haleakala National Park in Kipahulu.
 There you’ll find the Pipiwai Trail where you can hike to the 400-foot Waimoku Falls.

 - Visit State parks and County rest facilities.

 - Enjoy the various farms, botanical gardens and fruit stands along the way.